BerkeleyHCI/edg-ide/ide-getting-started.md

 ![Buck converter input capacitor](docs/ide_visualizer_buckcap.png)

-If you want to see how the buck converter block (or any block) was implemented, you can also right click the block, and select "Goto Definition".
+If you want to see the code for the buck converter block (or any block), you can also right click the block and select "Goto Definition".

 ### Advanced: arraying LEDs
 _In this section, you'll modify the GUI-inserted code to programmatically create an array of LEDs._